nim-works/cps/README.md

 - may be dispatched using your own custom dispatcher
 - may be moved between threads to parallelize execution
 - require no `{.gcsafe.}` for global/local accesses
-- are only 10-15% slower than Nim's native iterators
 - are faster and lighter than async/await futures

 ## Work In Progress